ErnstHot/TypeScript-for-Max/README.md

 * We configure the types so that we can use them from the top level by including the line `"types": ["maxmsp"],` in our `tsconfig.json`

+* Import things using a non local module path and max will happily resolve them `./ExampleModule` will not work without path rewriting `ExampleModule` will work file

 ## Assigning properties to objects of type Global